 Alpha brainwaves are associated with calmness and alertness where the mind and body are in sync with each other.
 Alpha state is all about the ‘now’ or the present moment.

 When you are in the beginning phase of your meditation, you transition from beta to alpha.
 As a result, you start experiencing more calm as the mind becomes quieter.
 Alpha brainwaves calm the overall nervous system and lower the heart rate.

-In the alpha state, the mind is clear of unwanted thoughts and functioning of the senses (inputs) is minimized.
-This what is experienced when we start practicing mindfulness.
+In the alpha state, the mind is clear of unwanted thoughts and the functioning of the senses (inputs) is minimized.
+This is what is experienced when we start practicing mindfulness.

 Mindfulness teaches us to be in the present moment and allow the flow of thoughts in and out of the mind without focusing on any one of them.
 With the regular practice of mindfulness and meditation, you experience the effect of alpha brainwaves.